Temka300/Keivotos-test/README.md

 ## Where your data lives

-The application folder is disposable; your data is not.
 Everything Keivotos writes goes to `%LOCALAPPDATA%\Keivotos`:

-Upgrading means replacing the application folder — your library state stays put.
-Registered media folders are indexed in place and can live anywhere; if you move one, Settings → Library → Relocate reconnects it.
-Details in [docs/user/data-layout.md](docs/user/data-layout.md).

 ## Troubleshooting